saylordotorg/course_comm311/Unit03.md

+---
+layout: default
+title: "COMM311: Intercultural Communication"
+course_description: "This course is designed to help you identify how to become a better communicator in these sorts of cross-cultural situations.
+You will learn about barriers to successful communication that involve cultural differences.
+You will also learn more about your own communication style and how it can be developed to facilitate more successful intercultural encounters."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Intercultural Relationships** <span id="3"></span>
 *Technology and mobility are responsible for increased interactions among people from all parts of the world, allowing for the development